 Why is it important to study the Bible?
-In this video, Katie breaks down that question and explains how Bible study and our understanding of the Bible affects every part of our life, but most importantly, our view of God.
+In this video, author and Bible teacher, Katie Orr, breaks down that question and explains how Bible study and our understanding of the Bible affects every part of our life, but most importantly, our view of God.

 The entire video is above, and the complete transcript is below.